TITLE IV-D Program

 - Establishment and enforcement of court orders for the payment of child support.

 - Establishment and enforcement of medical support orders.

 - Collection and enforcement of current child support and child support arrearages.

 - Review and modification of current support orders.

 - Locating non-custodial parents for the purpose of establishing or enforcing orders

 There is no fee for these services.
-If you are interested in any of the services offered, you are encouraged to fill out our free application.
+If you are interested in any of the services offered, you are encouraged to fill out our Enrollment Form.
 You may also obtain an application at our office or at the Washington County Clerk’s office.
 Once you have completed the application, please submit it to the Washington County Child Support Division.